ccswbs/UoGd7-Training/HALT.md

 Lists are an important feature for organizing information on a web page.
 For accessibility, any content that is visually presented as a list must also be marked up a list in the code.

 In the Drupal text editor, content creators have the choice between ordered (numbered) and unordered (bullet) lists.
+When creating a list, either select a list and beging typing the list items, or highlight existing text and then select the list button to turn it into a list.
+Press the `Enter` or `Return` key to go to the next list item, and press `Tab` to start a sub-list or nested list.

 ![Drupal text editor example list](/images/Lists example.png)